 Mnemonic.
 Memory is displayed in mnemonic format; that is, the contents of memory locations are inverse-assembled into mnemonics and operands.
 When memory locations are modified, the last non-mnemonic display mode specification is used.
-You cannot specify this display mode in the ser (search memory for data) command.

 Emulator Specific Command Syntax A-11